 White Fillings (Mercury Free)When filling in the pockets in teeth created by drilling out a cavity infection, until recently dentists used amalgam (which looks silver).
 Fillings are important because they help restore teeth damaged by decay back to their normal function, and can prevent further decay.
 Nearly half of the weight of amalgam fillings, however, is comprised of the element Mercury.
 That's not great.
 Mercury has been shown to be associated with dementia and gastrointestinal problems.
 It is also thought to show some relation to conditions like ADHD.Learn More

 Dental ImplantsDental implants are an effective way to replace missing teeth for certain patients and are custom made to appear like your natural teeth.
 Implants are an excellent long-term option for restoring your smile.
-Dental implants are made up of titanium and other materials that are bio-compatible and are very rarely rejected by your body.
+Dental implants are made up of titanium and other materials that are bio-compatible.
 The implants, which look like specialized screws, are surgically inserted into your jaw and then a tooth is created over the top of the implant.
 Over time, your natural bone locks the implant into place by fusing, or attaching itself, to the implant.
 Most patients find that a dental implant is secure, stable and a good replacement for their own tooth.Learn More